TheQuantScientist/CryptMAGE/README.md

 - **NumPy**: Utilized for numerical computations and data normalization.
 - **Scikit-learn**: Employed for model training and evaluation.
 - **Matplotlib**: Used for visualizing data correlations and model performance.
-- **Hugging Face Transformers**: Used for pre-trained Vision Transformers.
+- **Hugging Face Transformers**: Used for pre-trained Vision Transformers during training processes.
 - **Lightning AI**: Utlized for cloud environment, enabling the use of NVIDIA A10 Tensor Core GPU.

 ## Reproduce